jameshart197/recipe-pinner/README.md

 [GitHub Projects Page]()

 GitHub Projects was used in part for the planning of this website to create and track User Stories as they were implemented and fulfilled.
-This section documents sprints and implementation of the plan
+The initial plan for the project was to break these user stories down into a small set of sprints, and each individual sprint would cover an Epic.
+The Site consists of 6 Epics.
+One is an overriding Epic, which contains the entire project's scope, purpose and functionality.
+This is then broken down into the 5 other Epics.
+These consist of User Interface, Authentication, Database, Pin Functionality and Stretch Goals.
+Each of these Epics was initially planned to be a single sprint, and each of these Epics can be broken down further into User Stories.
+These User Stories on the project board each contain a label depicting the epic to which they belong, and a label depicting whether they are MVP (Must Have), Extended Functionality (Should Have) or Stretch Goals (May Have).
+Due to the fact that the entire project was changed fairly late due to difficulties in implementing the original project, and some of the functionality crossed over, the entire site was made in a single sprint fairly close to the deadline date, thus the project board is not split into sprints.

 ## Entity Relationship Diagram